 "I attribute my growth as a leader in the workplace to GEL, before which I didn't know how to be the leader I see myself becoming today." —Larissa Senatus '16, Product Development Engineer at Entegris

-"GEL was an incredible and indispensable experience in my MIT career." — Anjaney Kottapalli, GEL '11 (works at Lockheed Martin)
+"GEL was an incredible and indispensable experience in my MIT career." — Anjaney Kottapalli '11, Research Science Associate Manager at Lockheed Martin"